CoryGM/blazor-sse-client/README.md

 # Usage
 Usage is the same for both Blazor WebAssembly and Blazor Server.

+This example shows only a synchronous implementation of the callback.
+However, the API does support asynchrounous callbacks with the signature of `func<SseEvent, ValueTask>`

 1. Implement IAsyncDisposable in your component:
 ```csharp